About Acorn funding

 Follow us on Facebook to ensure that you are notified when the next funding round opens.

-If you have not received Acorn funding in the past, you should contact us in the first instance to organise a meeting.
-We may also schedule visits with groups with whom we haven’t had contact for some time.
+If you have not received Acorn funding in the past, and you ar unsure whether your organiation fits within our priority areas, you should contact us in the first instance.

 There is currently an upper limit of $10,000 per application for both Acorn and Tindall funding.